 I want to discuss Kim Basinger’s Agoraphobia and Panic Attacks.
-Kim is a famous actress who has suffered from anxiety, panic attacks and agoraphobia.
+As you’re probably aware, Kim is a famous actress who has suffered from anxiety, panic attacks and agoraphobia.
 This is helpful for many people to see that these afflictions can effect someone with great means.
 There is more that one can learn.
 Continue to read on.

 The first point I want to discuss Kim Basinger’s Agoraphobia and Panic Attacks: Kim is a famous actress who has suffered from anxiety, panic attacks and agoraphobia.
 This is helpful for many people to see that these afflictions can effect someone with great means.
 There is more that one can learn.
 Continue to read on.is that anyone can struggle with the issues of anxiety, panic attacks and agoraphobia, celebrities, wealthy and successful people, professionals from all sorts of backgrounds.